 In improv, one person will set the scene by making a statement about pretty much anything.

-The other person must accept what has been said and then build upon it to continue the scene.
+The other person must accept and build upon what has been said to continue the scene.

 This is the “yes, and” principle.

 It could lead to something beneficial, like a job offer or making a new friend.